Stuck in a Moment: Presentism, Naive Realism and the Time-Lag Argument (by Daniele Cassaghi)

 Aug, 26-29.
 XVI Conference of the Italian Society of Analytic Philosophy (SIFA), Turin

 Sept, 3.
-European Society of Philosophy and Psychology (Espp) 2025, Warsaw
+European Society of Philosophy and Psychology (ESPP) 2025, Warsaw

 Sept, 17-19.
 XXI Annual Conference of the Italian Association for Cognitive Sciences (AISC), Lucca